 When shopping around for a life insurance policy, you may have run across a term called a waiting period.
 A waiting period means that for a time of one to two years after the purchase of the policy, the benefits will only be valued by the premiums that have been paid.

 For example, a life insurance policy with a $50,000 benefit and a two-year waiting period will not pay the $50,000 unless the death occurred at least two years after the policy was purchased.
 If the death occurred before the two-year anniversary, then the benefits will only amount to whatever was paid on the policy through the premiums.

 Why Does Waiting Period Exist?

 There are different reasons why waiting periods exist.
-They are put into place to protect the insurance company so that they have the time to do a proper investigation of the information that was provided.
+They are put in place to protect the insurance company so that they have the time to do a proper investigation of the information that was provided.
 This allows the company to contest a claim that occurred in this time-period while having relatively little regarding the payout to make compared to the full benefit of the policy itself.

 Again, it provides the time for a proper investigation to take place in case there is a dispute in terms of how the policyholder passed away.
 In some cases, it can be difficult initially to know if the cause was deliberate suicide or an accident depending on the circumstances.

 For example, if you are not asked about any previous history of cancer, you are not obliged to provide that information when applying for the policy.
 This is different than providing false information which the insurance company can dispute when it comes to paying out the benefits.

 So, if the policyholder passes away within the two-year time frame, the insurance company is only obliged to pay out the premiums that were collected plus any interest if it applies.
 That is a small price for an insurance company to pay and covers most unexpected illnesses that a policyholder might have.

 Guaranteed Issued and Graded Benefit Life Insurance: